 The Layered Outfit

 When choosing a base layer bottom, you need to consider your whole outfit, not just one layer.
 Since the base layer is meant to keep moisture off the skin, the mid-layer and jacket are intended to be the insulation.
 Any base layer that you chose will accumulate moisture if the upper layers don't vent properly.
-So, when figuring out how to stay warm, be sure to choose insulative layers of the right weight, with upper layers that can release moisture when the going gets too hot.
+So, when figuring out how to stay warm, be sure to choose layers of the appropriate weight, with upper layers that can release moisture when the temps increase or the intensity revs up.
 Once you've figured all that out, you can get ready for some awesome adventures.

 Conclusion

-While the market is loaded with different options, but sure you chose a base layer bottom that is made of either merino wool or synthetic materials.
-Avoid cotton at all costs.
-After you've decided on the materials and weight you require, try some options on to see what feels good.
-Once you've bought the base layer that'll lay the foundation for all your outdoor adventures in cool to cold weather, you'll be happily adventuring for years to come.
+While the market is loaded with different options, make sure you choose a long underwear bottom that is made of either Merino wool or synthetic materials, always avoiding cotton at all costs.
+After deciding on the materials and weight that will suit you best, try on some options to see what feels most comfortable to you.
+Once you've purchased the perfect pair of long johns, the foundation will be laid for all your outdoor adventures in cool to cold weather, and you'll be happily adventuring for many years to come.